Should I check my bags before boarding the ship?

 Along the same lines, do not check anything that you will need or want in the next few hours.
 Once a bag is checked, you may not see it until after the ship has sailed.
 Indeed, if the luggage tag has come off or if it has been delivered to the wrong cabin, it may not show up until that night or the next day.
 Thus, for example, if you are planning to use the ship’s swimming pool that afternoon, carry your swim things with you.
 It almost goes without saying that one should not check the bag that contains your ticket or passport.
 Otherwise, the bags may be the only ones going on the cruise.

-Cruise ship FAQs - - What do stabilizers do?
+Cruise ship FAQs - - Should I check baggage?